-As a result of a \$300 million gift to the University of Arkansas in 2003, the Graduate School has a number of Distinguished Doctoral Fellowships (DDF) that may be awarded to the ENDY program on a competitive basis.
+Resulting from a \$300 million gift to the University of Arkansas in 2003, the Graduate School has a number of Distinguished Doctoral Fellowships (DDF) that may be awarded to the ENDY program on a competitive basis.
 These fellowships are the most prestigious fellowships offered to graduate students at the University of Arkansas and are reserved for applicants of exceptional ability and promise for advanced research.
-Distinguished Doctoral Fellowships carry a stipend of \$22,000 in addition to the \$13,855 base stipend provided by ENDY annually plus paid tuition.
+Distinguished Doctoral Fellowships carry a stipend of \$22,000 in addition to the \$14,167 base stipend provided by ENDY annually plus paid tuition.
 These fellowships are awarded for up to four years to qualified candidates.
 To qualify for the Distinguished Doctoral Fellowship, students must have percentage scores indicative of your ability to complete doctoral work, 4.5 (GRE Analytical Writing), and a cumulative graduate GPA of 3.8.